Trade Stock Indices

 To keep your risk to a minimum do not over leverage & always keep your used leverage below 10:1 or even below 5:1.

-Example of Leverage & Margin
+Example illustration of Leverage & Margin

 Leverage & Margin Trading

-The Profit is $159
+Profit is $159 dollars

 The equity is $11,065

-Free Margin is $10,094
+Free Margin is $10,094 dollars

-The margin used is $970 which is about 8% of the equity, equity is 11,000 - This means the leverage use is 8:1.
+The margin used is $970 which is about 8 % of the equity, equity is $11,000 - This means that the leverage used is 8:1.

-The free margin is $10,094 which is about 10 times the used margin, free margin that is not being used is a lot meaning for this account the good money management rules are being followed & the correct leverage, that is below 10:1 is being used.
+The free margin is $10,094 dollars which is about 10 times the used margin, free margin that is not being used is a lot meaning for this account the good money management rules are being followed & the correct leverage, that is below 10:1 is being used.

 As a trader you should am to keep all your trades close to these levels so that you're in a position to better manage your account and ensure you are not using too much leverage - over leveraging.